 Accepting or Declining the Offer

 After you have evaluated the offer, it is time to either take the job or turn it down.
 Both should be done politely and in writing.
+Today, it is common to respond to job offers via email, although snail mail may also be acceptable.

 To accept the offer:

-- Make sure to get all the agreed-upon terms in writing before you formally accept
+- Make sure to get all the agreed-upon terms in writing before you formally accept.

 - The employer will likely ask you to sign a letter or form that lists the job duties, salary, benefits and any other conditions.
 By signing, you are agreeing to the terms and are expected to honor your commitment.